ilabcode/pyhgf/docs/source/api.rst

 continuous inputs, with two or three levels.
 This class wraps the previous JAX modules and create a standard node structure for these models.

-.. currentmodule:: ghgf.model
+.. currentmodule:: pyhgf.model

 .. autosummary::
-   :toctree: generated/ghgf.model
+   :toctree: generated/pyhgf.model

    HGF